All our tracks and ways - available now!

-Jim Fleming has been researching his family history since 1983.
+Jim Fleming has been researching and writing family history for over forty years.
 He likes to collaborate with fellow-researchers with the aim of furthering mutual understanding of our forebears.
 To that end, this website is a key tool in making his research outcomes available to other researchers, thus facilitating contact and sharing.

 Jim was born and raised in Bourke (NSW), as were his mother, grandmother and great-grandfather.
 The earlier generations of his family in Australia had coalesced around Bathurst, Mudgee and Coonamble after originating in England, Ireland and Scotland.
 He is also pleased to boast some Aboriginal ancestry through his 3G-grandfather William Kemp whose mother was "Mary" of the Mowgee clan of the Wiradjuri nation.
 He obtained a Bachelor of Economics degree from the University of Sydney before enjoying a 33-year career with the Australian Customs Service, culminating in several years as a Customs Director.
 In retirement he lives on Sydney’s lower north shore where (apart from genealogy) he enjoys travelling and sings baritone in two choirs.
 He is a member of the Society of Australian Genealogists, the Bathurst Family History Group, the Entwistle Family History Association and the Turton Local History Society.